Ishaan28malik/Hacktoberfest-2024/README.md

 # Hacktoberfest-2019

-A repository for beginners to create their first Pull Request.
+A repository for beginners to create their first Pull Request.So, follow the instructions below.

 ### Just fork this repo, star it, clone it and add then click on issue to solve it and create PR.